Amended Heritage Community Improvement Plan (By-law No. 2024-176)

 The following criteria will be used to determine whether a project is eligible for the Heritage CIP:

-• The Heritage GIP Program may be combined with the Affordable Housing GIP but no other GIP programs.
+- The Heritage CIP Program may be combined with the Affordable Housing CIP but no other CIP programs.

-• Applications for the Heritage GIP must be submitted concurrently with an application for permit under the Ontario Heritage Act as required.
+- Applications for the Heritage CIP must be submitted concurrently with an application for permit under the Ontario Heritage Act as required.
 Projects where a heritage permit was issued prior to the passage of this by-law and where construction has not yet begun, will remain eligible to apply for the program.

 When multiple applications are received, the following criteria will be used to further evaluate and prioritize applications for the Heritage CIP, within the annual budget: